-In year 8 students further develop their analytical skills and explore a wider variety of pre 20th century material.
-They are encouraged to consider the power of language in the unit 'Protest and ldentity' and share a class reader which raises issues about the environment.
-Students also explore different genres: dystopian fiction, the Gothic and science-fiction.
+In year 8 students further develop their analytical skills and begin the year exploring a whole novel, again fostering a student's love of reading.
+They are encouraged to consider the power of language in the unit 'Protest and Identity' and explore different genres: dystopian fiction, the Gothic and science-fiction.

 In year 9, the focus is on preparing student for KS4, whilst ensuring KS3 is a separate entity.
 The class reader is 'Animal Farm', which allows students to explore layers of meaning, context and the writer's intention.
-They also cover a range of poetry and a Shakespearean comedy, in preparation for GCSE Literature.
+They also cover a range of poetry, a modern play and a Shakespearean comedy, in preparation for GCSE Literature.